 CORS on IIS

 Examples of settings are provided below to enable CORS for a website.
-All host origins are permitted by the * origin, however, later-included origins that begin with http://* are not.
-The CORS response is personalised with different CORS configurations as an example for the https://*.example.com host origin.
+The * origin permits all host origins.
+However, later-included origins that begin with http://* are not.
+The CORS response is personalised with different CORS configurations as an example for the https://*.example.com

 <?xml version="1.0" encoding="UTF-8"?>